three women taking selfie with smartphone

 It’s uncommon for people to reach adulthood with severely crooked teeth, but it can happen for a myriad of reasons.
 A lack of dental visits due to childhood fear, for example, can cause this.
 You might be wondering, though, that once we reach adulthood without having the treatment to straighten our teeth, can we still benefit from the same treatments that children do to rectify these problems?

-Metal Braces
+• Metal Braces

 The first option, and usually the most affordable option, is to use metal braces.
 These are the classic aesthetic of a metal track being affixed to the front of the teeth.
-The intended use of these is to, over time, bring the teeth into alignment with each other by applying a small amount of pressure to those teeth which are out of line.
-The shape of the jaw and the alignment of the individual teeth will be slowly changed during this process, and it can take a significant amount of time to have an effect.
+The intended use of these is to, over time, bring the teeth into alignment with each other by applying a small amount of pressure to those teeth that are out of line.
+The shape of the jaw and the alignment of the individual teeth will slowly change during this process, and it can take a significant amount of time to have an effect.

 Of course, many people don’t enjoy the idea of wearing braces as they aren’t overly subtle, even those that are perhaps transparent.
-This can lead to mental health problems due to low self-esteem while wearing these, especially if you’re concerned about your appearance for both relationships and your professional life.
+This can lead to mental health problems due to low self-esteem while wearing these, especially if you’re concerned about your appearance in both relationships and your professional life.

-Clear Aligners
+• Clear Aligners

 Luckily there are alternatives to metal braces, and the best option to minimize the psychological impact is to wear clear braces or aligners.
-There essentially function as a thin yet robust cover that is fitted over your teeth.
+They essentially function as a thin yet robust cover that is fitted over your teeth.
 This cover is molded to match your teeth, but if they are aligned properly.
 There are many benefits to choosing aligners vs. braces, and the most notable of these is their subtlety.
 They are much harder to see and cause very few problems with speech.

 They can also be removed easily for eating and to clean them and your teeth properly, which you cannot do with metal braces.
 Instead, with braces, you need to be much more careful with what you eat, and therefore this can significantly impact your quality of life, especially due to how long you might have to wear them.